 The Careers Department at Comberton Sixth Form gives individual support to students to enable them to make informed choices on the complex university and other tertiary education options, professional and vocational qualifications, and the range of future career options and routes.
 We aim to equip our students to make the decisions and plans that are right for them, and move on to fulfilling working lives.

-We have a professional careers advisor in the college, who gives students one-to-one career guidance appointments and drop in sessions.
 We also provide our students with a variety of sources of independent careers advice, by inviting employers, alumni and parents into school to give talks and take part in careers fairs and other events.
 The current landscape of post-18 education, employment and apprenticeship options is complex, with long term implications.
 Students are helped to make their own decisions as objectively as possible, but they are not influenced in their choices, or provided with any financial advice.

 There is a programme of university and careers education and events, with visiting employers alongside university and college speakers.
 We are developing professional and academic-interest student-led societies (Law, Medicine, Engineering, Global Development, etc), as well as encouraging students to undertake other extension activities which enhance their university and employment applications.
 This is particularly important for applications to competitive universities.
 Students are also encouraged to understand and develop professional and vocational skills and qualities, such as self-development and management, growth mindset, presentation and public speaking, leadership, team working, negotiation, customer service and entrepreneurialism.